stablecaps/ice-cat-wrangler/README.md

 The repository is divided into 4 major components:
 1. **`infra-terra`:** Contains terraform code to create various AWS resources
 2. **`serverless`:** Contains a lambda function that handles image processing
-3. **`api_client`:** Contains amn api_client that can upload images and get the categorisation results from those uploads.
-Use `rich` print instead of logs for a better user experience.
+3. **`api_client`:** Contains an api_client that can upload images and get the categorisation results from uploaded files.
+Uses `rich` print instead of logs for a better user experience.
-4. **`shared_helpers`:** Contains shared functions and classes that can be shared between infra-terra and serverless.
+4. **`shared_helpers`:** Contains shared functions and classes that can be shared between `infra-terra` and serverless.
 I've tried to write the code to be easily abstracted to other use cases.
 That way it could potentially be split out into a separate repo so that other applications can also use this code.

-The solution relies upon using both terraform and serverless as deployment agents for the following reasons because each tool has its strengths & weaknesses.
+The solution relies upon using both terraform and serverless as deployment agents because each tool has its strengths & weaknesses.
+Note the following reasons:

 1. **Serverless**:
     - Ideal for deploying Lambdas and API Gateways.
-    - `sls deploy` uses easily definable configurations from the `serverless.yml` file.
+    - `sls deploy` leverages easily definable configurations in the `serverless.yml` file.
     - Requires less code to deploy things such as an API Gateway compared to Terraform.
     - Resources are tightly coupled to application code changes which is helpful to developers.
     - Allows developers to deploy without requiring specialised DevOps knowledge.

 #### Resources are shared between terraform and serverless using SSM variables.
-The api_client also leverages the same SSM variables to auto-configure resource env vars.
+The api_client also leverages the same SSM variables to auto-configure env vars.

 2. **Terraform**:
 It is good to deploy more fundamental resources such as S3 buckets, iam policies, etc using terraform because:
-    - It involves less code in some cases. (have you seen an IAM policy in serverless.yml?)
+    - It involves less code in some cases. (have you seen an IAM policy in `serverless.yml`?)
     - The terraform deployment role in most companies usually ends up getting more & more permissions added to it till it converges to administrator perms.
 Allowing many devs to have admin access is a security issue.
 Thus, things like IAM, route53, etc should be restricted.
     - As we would like to promote the app between identical dev --> uat --> prod stages, it would make sense to let devs create the app in a dev AWS account with admin perms.
 These perms would not be available in uat and prod AWS accounts.